arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

-# COMP 150 Lab 8 - Pillars of OOP 2
+# Object-Oriented Programming - Pillars of OOP 2

 In this lab:

-* Inheritance via `extends`
+* Class inheritance via `extends`
 * Superclasses and subclasses
 * `abstract` classes
+* Inheritance via composition

 ## Inheritance again

-As we've discussed (briefly) several times in previous labs, all classes extend the `Object` class.
+As we've discussed several times in previous labs, all classes extend the `Object` class.
 This means they **inherit** all methods and data accessible to instances of the `Object` class.
 Check out the Java 8 `Object` documentation [here](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html).

 Scroll down or [click here](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#toString--) for `Object.toString()`'s description.
-This is the `toString` provided to any class that does not explictly override it.
+This is the `toString` provided to any class that does not override it.

 **<a name="q1"></a>[EXERCISE 1](#a1)** What is the purpose of the `toString` method in general?
 Note the sentence in the description "It is recommended that all subclasses override this method".
-Why might one want to implement (override) the `toString` method in any implemented classes?
+Why might one want to implement (override) the `toString` method in any most classes?

 The `Object.toString` documentation refereces the `hashcode()`.
 The default `hashcode()` method returns a unique integer value for the object.
 By default, this integer value is the memory address of the object.
-In other words, by default the `hashcode()` is the memory address, in integer form.
+In other words, by default the `hashcode()` is the instance's location, in integer form.

 **<a name="q2"></a>[EXERCISE 2](#a2)** Run the `main` below: